dzeke/ColoradoRiverFutures/README.md

 1. If the subfolder does not have an .Rmd file, select the tab for the .R file in  R Studio.
 Select all the code (Ctrl-A), and run (Ctrl-enter or click the **Run** button on the tool bar below the file tabs).
 The results will generate in the console.

 ## Requested Citation
-David E. Rosenberg (2019).
+David E. Rosenberg (2020).
 "Colorado River Futures - Code Projects".
 Utah State University.
 Logan, Utah. https://github.com/dzeke/ColoradoRiverFutures.

-**This repository is no longer active.
-See https://github.com/dzeke/ColoradoRiverCoding.**
+##This repository is no longer active
+Find current coding efforts at: https://github.com/dzeke/ColoradoRiverCoding.